LayerZero V2 OApp Quickstart

 /// @title LayerZero Library Configuration Script

-/// @notice Sets up send and receive libraries for OApp messaging
+/// @notice Sets up send and receive libraries using the address book

 contract SetLibraries is Script {